Ratzow/sbox-inspector/README.md

 ## Usage

 Add the following to the setup of your main gamemode hud.
+Toggle by entering `inspector` in console.

 ```csharp
 RootPanel.AddChild<Inspector>();